GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- For example, since the elements of the registration screen and the edit screen are almost the same, you can reduce development man-hours by selecting the registration screen as "Clone from" when creating the edit screen after the registration screen has been created.
+- For example, since the elements of the registration screen and the edit screen are almost the same, you can reduce development man-hours by selecting the registration screen as "Clone from" when creating the edit screen after the registration screen is created.

 ![bg right h:350px](images/2022-11-06-21-00-49.png)